Amino Acids are the organic compounds which combine to form proteins, hence they are referred to as the building components of proteins.

 The side chain of proline and its α-amino group form a ring structure.
 Proline gives the fibrous structure of collagen, and interrupts the α-helices found in globular proteins.

 Aromatic side chains are non-polar so that they can participate in hydrophobic interactions.
-Tyrosine is an important in some enzymes.
+Tyrosine is important in some enzymes.
 Most proteins absorb light at a wavelength of 280 nm due to aromatic groups.

 More hydrophilic as they form hydrogen bonds with water.
 They include serine, threonine, cysteine, asparagine, and glutamine.
 Cysteine contains a sulfohydryl group (-SH), an important component of the active site of many enzymes.

-The R groups have significant positive charge.
+The R groups have a significant positive charge.
 Lysine has a second positive amino group at the ε position on its (R) chain.
 Arginine has a positively charged guanidine group.
 Histidine has a positive imidazole group which facilitates the enzyme-catalyzed reaction by serving as a proton donor/acceptor.

 Aspartic and glutamic acid are proton donors.
 At neutral pH, the side chains of these amino acids are fully ionized.
 They have a negatively charged carboxylate group (-COO-) at physiologic pH.